dansmyers/Simulation/2-Probability/Deliverables/1-Fan_Fiction.md

 - If Hermione buys her first frog on the Express, she's guaranteed to get a card she's never seen before.
 - After that, there are 29 out of 30 unseen cards remaining.
 Opening cards until she finds one of them is a geometric random variable with probability of success 29/30.
 The expected value of this variable is the number of cards she needs to open, on average, to find her next unseen card.
+- Finding the next card is again a geometric process with a success probability of 28/30, and so forth.

 This problem is based on a classic called the Coupon Collector's Problem.

+Tip: Write a small program to do the calculation.

 ### Hat Problem